JennyJudova/three-day-weather-forecast/README.md

 I decided to show only the information in the object that has a unix time stamp that is 24 hours away from the Get request .
 So if you are looking at the APP at 3pm on Friday, the Saturday forecast is showing you the weather at 3pm on Saturday.

+---

-_## Future improvements_
+## Future improvements

-1 - Building on the challenges I would like to expand the app to show a more detailed 3-hour forecast breakdown for each day.
+- Building on the challenges I would like to expand the app to show a more detailed 3-hour forecast breakdown for each day.
-2 - Currently the two components have some repetitive code, so another future improvement will be refactoring the current code.
+- Currently the two components have some repetitive code, so another future improvement will be refactoring the current code.

 ---